RaSingh02/storefront/README.md

-A basic storefront example made primaryly using the BootStrap framework
+A basic storefront example made primarily using the BootStrap framework